 COMMITTEE MEMBERSHIP, BACKGROUND, AND CHARGE

-The Drought Sub-Work Group (DWG) was formed in September 2019 as a result of recommendations in Connecticut’s State Water Plan, approved by the Connecticut General Assembly in 2019.
+The Drought Topical Sub-Work Group (DWG) was formed in September 2019 as a result of recommendations in Connecticut’s State Water Plan, approved by the Connecticut General Assembly in 2019.
 In order to fulfill the recommendations of the State Water Plan, an Implementation Working Group (IWG) was formed.
 The IWG created the DWG to recommend improvements to Connecticut's Drought Preparedness and Response Plan (Drought Plan), based on the experience of the 2016-2017 drought.

 The following DWG members met regularly from September 2019 through June 2021 and contributed to this report: